lucylow/Starfish/README.md

 ### Data Marketplace &#x1F49C;

 Data Marketplaces connect data providers and consumers.
 The asset to be consumed is data.
+Data providers offer data.
+Data consumers obtain data for their own use.
+Data marketplaces connect data producers and data consumers.

 * **Data Providers**
     * Provide the network with data and associated serices in exchange for tokens/ data commons